redox-os/ion/README.md

 [![Coverage Status](https://coveralls.io/repos/redox-os/ion/badge.svg?branch=master&service=github)](https://coveralls.io/github/redox-os/ion?branch=master)
 [![crates.io](http://meritbadge.herokuapp.com/ion-shell)](https://crates.io/crates/ion-shell)

 Ion is a shell for UNIX platforms, and is the default shell in Redox.
 It is still a work in progress, but much of the core functionality is complete.
+It is also currently significantly faster than Bash, and even Dash, making it the fastest system shell to date.

-Features below:
+# Completed Features

+- [x] Variable Expansions
+- [x] Brace Expansions
-- [x] Shell Expansion
+- [x] Process Expansions
 - [x] Flow Control
+- [x] For Loops
+- [x] While Loops
+- [x] If Conditionals
+- [x] Functions
+- [x] Executing Scripts with an @args Array
 - [x] Aliases
 - [x] Variables (**$variable**)
-- [x] Substrings for Variables
+- [x] Substring Slicing of Variables
-- [x] Functions
 - [x] Arrays (**@array**)
 - [x] Array Expressions (**[]**)
 - [x] Array-based Command Substitution (**@[]**)